-US School Violence Fast Facts
+US School Violence Fast Facts | CNN

 January 3, 2007 - Henry Foss High School, Tacoma, Washington.
 Student Douglas Chanthabouly, 18, fatally shoots another student, Samnang Kok, 17.
 Chanthabouly is sentenced in 2009 to more than 23 years in prison for second-degree murder.

-October 2, 2006 - Georgetown Amish School, Nickel Mines, Pennsylvania.
+October 2, 2006 - West Nickel Mines Amish School, Nickel Mines, Pennsylvania.
 32-year-old Charles Roberts IV goes to a small Amish school and takes at least 11 girls hostage.
 Five girls were killed and six others wounded.
 Roberts then kills himself.

 September 29, 2006 - Weston High School, Cazenovia, Wisconsin.
 15-year-old Eric Hainstock goes to school armed with a shotgun and a handgun.
 After a struggle with the school janitor, Hainstock shoots and kills the school principal.
 He is convicted of murder in August 2007 and sentenced to life in prison.